MarcelBolten/phpeggy/README.md

 Grammar Syntax and Semantics
 ----------------------------

-See [documentation of Peggy](https://github.com/peggyjs/peggy/tree/v1.2.0#grammar-syntax-and-semantics) with one difference: action blocks should be written in PHP.
+See [documentation of Peggy](https://peggyjs.org/documentation.html) with following differences:

+* action and predicate blocks should be written in PHP.
+* the _per-parse initializer_ code block is used to provide additional class methods, properties and constants.
+A special method `private function initialize()` can be provided and resembles the Peggy per-parse initializer i.e. this method is called before the generated parser starts parsing.
+All methods have access to the input (`$this->input`) and the options (`$this->options`).

 Original Peggy rule: